You are here

 Aaron Burr (1756-1836) and Thomas Jefferson met in 1791, when Burr became a member of the United States Senate.
-A decade later, Jefferson candidly wrote that “there had never been an intimacy” between himself and Burr, “and but little association.”1 By then, however, the course of history had permanently entwined their names.
+A decade later, Jefferson candidly wrote that “there never had been an intimacy” between himself and Burr, “and but little association.”1 By then, however, the course of history had permanently entwined their names.

 Born in Newark, New Jersey, Burr was the son of a Presbyterian minister and grandson of Jonathan Edwards, colonial America’s premiere theologian.
 Both father and grandfather served as president of the College of New Jersey at Princeton.
 Burr himself would graduate from that institution and would study theology before turning to law.
 In the eighteenth century, the leaders of society were men with Burr’s lineage, education, and manners.